flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 # 9        9  2023-09-29 00:00:00  2023-10-05 23:55:00                1               0.999524                0.45
 ```
 ### Model evaluation
+The code below is an example of how to evaluate the model's classification performance on a set of patients' CGM time series, which for this purpose are artificially generated.
 ```python
 from src.model import Model
 from src.simulation import simulate_patients